 GSA Migration Requirements

 In order to provide comprehensive website search, this organization needed to index content from three different sources.
 First, they needed to crawl the HTML pages on the site itself.
 Second, they needed to index records in their parts and products database.
 And third, they needed to index PDFs and other supporting product documentation stored in Oracle WebCenter Content (their document management system).
 In order to serve their sales and distribution partners, they needed the option to restrict a subset of this content to only logged-in partners.
 This organization had previously integrated GSA search results into their website using a custom-built search interface which consumed the GSA’s XML response.
 They planned to reuse the front-end components of that integration while replacing the backend with Mindbreeze.

 For the intranet search, they needed to index secure documents from Oracle WebCenter Content.
 WebCenter Content was also the platform through which the secure results would be served to employees.
 The search results on the intranet needed to include both the access-controlled internet documents, as well as the customer and partner-facing documents that would also be accessible from the website.

-The Mindbreeze application was a step up from our previous search application.
+The Mindbreeze application was a step up from our previous search application and the GSA migration was easy.
 We had no problems crawling multiple data sources (website, database, WebCenter) and serving that content to multiple front ends.
 Although there was an initial learning curve, it is easy to edit configurations and rebuild indexes with very little or no downtime.
 And the onboard analytics make troubleshooting issues a breeze.

 If you have a GSA approaching expiration, we believe Mindbreeze offers the quickest and most reliable search replacement path.
 As a Mindbreeze partner, we offer both resale and implementation services, and as a long-time GSA partner, we’re familiar with the functionality of both platforms.
-If you have questions or would like to know more, please contact us or leave a comment below.
+If you have questions or would like to know more about our work with a GSA migration, please contact us or leave a comment below.